takelwerk/takelage-doc/doc/tools/gopass.md

 This way, changes to gopass inside of the container will result in changes outside of the container.

-This means you have to restart all running containers after making changes to the gopass configuration.
+This also means you have to restart all running containers after making changes to the gopass configuration.